Alaska Department of Fish and Game

 • Fishermen have been doing well from the shore, but many fishermen are increasing their catches by getting away from the easily accessible parts of the lake by either using a canoe or float tube.
 If you do go out in a boat make sure to be safe and wear a life jacket.
 After boating and before you go into another lake or stream please help reduce the transmission of invasive species by cleaning, draining, drying, and decontaminating your boat and gear.

-• Symphony Lake is produced some nice grayling catches.
-This is a great option for a nice hike and good fishing combined.
+• Symphony Lake is producing some nice grayling catches.
+This is a great option for a nice hike and fishing combination.
 Fishermen are reporting catching grayling by both fly and spinning tackle.
 Try fishing the outlet, many fish have a tendency to congregate in this area.

 • Late evening hours are a good time to spear, or to shoot pike with bow and arrow.
 A reminder, if you are bow-hunting for pike, the arrow has to be attached to a string and the string to your bow.